Motel 6 To Pay $12 Million After Improperly Giving Guest Lists To ICE

 Ferguson said at the time that the hotels would turn over entire guest lists to authorities.

-"According to our interviews with employees at Motel 6," he told NPR's Scott Simon, "ICE agents would circle the names that looked Latino sounding and ran those names through a database and then would detain individuals based on those random checks."
+"According to our interviews with employees at Motel 6," he told NPR's Scott Simon, "ICE agents would circle the names that looked Latino-sounding and ran those names through a database and then would detain individuals based on those random checks."

-The statement from Ferguson about Thursday's settlement detailed several cases of guests whose names were provided to ICE, including one Seattle man who stayed at a Motel 6 near SeaTac for one night, wrapping Christmas presents for his children.
+The statement from Ferguson about Thursday's settlement detailed several cases of guests whose names were provided to ICE, including one Seattle man who stayed at a Motel 6 near Sea-Tac for one night, wrapping Christmas presents for his children.

 "ICE agents approached him in the hotel's parking lot, detained him and deported him some days later," the statement reads.
 "The man was the sole provider for the household, and his wife is currently struggling to support their toddler and four other children."